ckxng/avbooth-docs/sunday-morning-presentations.md

 - Since the Media Team duplicates presentations one week in advance, Randy can go in at _any time_ during the week and add his slides.

-Most people on this list have virtually unlimited time to prepare, and at least a two day window to deliver their task.
-The exception to that is the Media team.
-We cannot begin our work until all of the prerequisite items are turned in.
+The Media team cannot begin their work until all of the prerequisite items are turned in.
+Please try to use your time wisely to make sure your part is on-time and complete before the deadline.
 Communication is key!
 If you think you might be late, please text Cameron ASAP.

 Anyone who wants to switch to self-service is more than welcome to do so.
 We highly encourage it!
 We've put a lot of work into trying to make things simple.
 We would be more than happy to train you to add your own content to the presentation.